 “It's going to be built with the assumption that it’s going to see three fires,” he said.

-Hundreds of people in Monterey and Santa Cruz are in the same position as four major fires in forced thousands to evacuate.
+Hundreds of people in Monterey and Santa Cruz counties are in the same position as four major fires forced thousands to evacuate.
 Fifty homes were lost in the Carmel Fire in Carmel Valley; around a dozen were destroyed in the River Fire near Salinas.
 The CZU Lightning Complex in northern Santa Cruz County destroyed over 900 homes.
 And the Dolan Fire south of Big Sur continues to threaten communities.

 “All of us are sitting thinking how do you even start?” said Steve Palumbi, who lost his house in Trampa Canyon during the Carmel Fire.